atsushieno/ktmidi/README.md

 ![maven repo](https://img.shields.io/maven-central/v/dev.atsushieno/ktmidi)

 ktmidi is a Kotlin Multiplatform library for MIDI Access API and MIDI data processing that covers MIDI 1.0 and MIDI 2.0.

 ## Features

-It implements the following features (and so on):
+It provides various MIDI features, including:

-- MIDI 1.0 and 2.0 UMPs everywhere.
+- MIDI 1.0 messages and 2.0 UMPs everywhere.
 - `MidiAccess` : MIDI access abstraction API like what Web MIDI API 1.0 is going to provide.
   - There are actual implementations for some platform specific MIDI API within this library, and you can implement your own backend if you need.
   - Unlike `javax.sound.midi` API, this API also covers creating virtual ports wherever possible.